neulab/explainaboard_web/README.md

 ## Important notes on local development

 - As mentioned in quick start step 2, whenever the open API definition (openapi.yaml) changes, you must run `npm run gen-api-code` to regenerate code for the api layer.
-- The frontend and backend dependencies must be reinstalled whenever the associated dependency files are changed, including `package.json`, `frontend/package.json`, `backend/src/gen/requirements.txt` (generated from `backend/templates/requirements.mustache`).
+- The frontend and backend dependencies must be reinstalled whenever the associated dependency files are changed, including `package.json`, `frontend/package.json`, `backend/requirements.txt`, `backend/src/gen/requirements.txt` (generated from `backend/templates/requirements.mustache`). `backend/requirements.txt` is the main requirements file to manage application specific dependencies.
 - ExplainaBoard API client release depends on the API defined in `openapi.yaml`.
 If `openapi.yaml` is changed, remember to bump up the openapi version `0.2.x` as well.

 ## Deployment